Safe, Affordable & Reliable

 - Ducted natural gas heating is a versatile heating option that warms your home quickly in winter

-Generating and storing hot water to use in your home can account for up to 40% of your home's energy costs, so saving money in this area could have a significant impact on your energy bills each month.
-For example, when switching from electricity to an instantaneous gas hot water system, a family of four could save up to $796 every year*
+Generating and storing hot water to use in your home can account for a large portion of your home's energy costs, so saving money in this area could have a significant impact on your energy bills each month.

 There’s a large range to choose from all with different capabilities so you can find the right one for your home.
 The two kinds of systems available are: